 To encourage a country such as Norway to tax every citizen, [Randers’] suggested solution was for people to pay an extra 250 euros every year for a generation, thereby drastically cutting greenhouse gases and providing an example to other industrialized nations.

-Loewenstein is trying to convey Randers’ proposal for a €250 tax to fund innovations to fund climate change mitigation strategies.
+Loewenstein is trying to convey Randers’ proposal for a €250 tax to fund innovations that might mitigate climate change.

 No point in going further: read any Loewenstein book and you’ll be dumber for it.